-The Council collects Non-Domestic Business Rates (NDR) for its area based on local rateable values provided by the Valuation Office Agency (VOA) multiplied by a uniform business rate set by Central Government.
-The total non-domestic rateable value for the Council's area at 31 March 2023 was £375.8m (£375.4m at 31 March 2022).
+The council collects non-domestic rates (NDR), or business rates, for its area based on local rateable values provided by the Valuation Office Agency (VOA) multiplied by a uniform business rate set by government.
+The total non-domestic rateable value for the council's area at 31 March 2023 was £375.8m (£375.4m at 31 March 2022).

 The national multipliers for 2022/23 were 49.9p for qualifying small businesses (49.9p in 2021/22) and the standard multiplier being 51.2p for all other businesses (51.2p in 2021/22).

-Under the Business Rates Retention Scheme, Ealing retains 30% of the business rates that it collects (reflected as a precept).
+Under the Business Rates Retention Scheme, the council retains 30% of the business rates that it collects (reflected as a precept).
 This income is subject to set baselines and limits.
-The remainder of business rates collected are paid as a precept to Greater London authority (GLA) and Central Government (DLUHC).
+The remainder of business rates collected are paid as a precept to the GLA and DLUHC.